1791 slave rebellion

 The 1791 slave rebellion was a slave rebellion in the French colony of Saint-Domingue which sparked the Haitian Revolution.
 Unlike previous rebellions, French colonial authorities were unable to suppress it, and the rebellion eventually led to the abolition of slavery in the colony.
 The revolt was notable for being one of the only slave rebellions in history to succeed and for its prominence in the history of Haiti.

+By the time of the rebellion, over half the population of Saint-Domingue was enslaved.
+The outbreak of the French Revolution and subsequent signing of the Declaration of the Rights of Man and of the Citizen, which were based upon the idea of liberty, equality, and fraternity for all men, sparked tension in the colony as abolitionists and enslaved people became more radical while the ruling class attempted to tighten its grip on power.
+The rebellion began in earnest on the night of 21 August 1791 and, following years of bloody fighting, ultimately led to the independence of Haiti in 1804.

 Background

-Arawak and Taino people inhabited for more than one thousand years what was later known as Hispaniola.
+For more than one thousand years, Arawak and Taino people inhabited what was later known as Hispaniola.
 Christopher Columbus arrived to the island on December 5, 1492.

-In 1659 during the time of the Atlantic slave trade, half of the Caribbean island of Hispaniola became the French colony Saint-Domingue.
+The Spanish began importing African slaves during the 16th century.
+In 1659 during the Atlantic slave trade, half of the Caribbean island of Hispaniola became the French colony Saint-Domingue.
+By the early 17th century, enslaved people made up over half the population of Saint-Domingue.